LabodiDavid/BetterNetworking10/README.md

 - Uses a separate buffer for every connection when that feature is enabled.
 - Verifies sensitive IL patterns before modifying them.
 - Logs every patch as `PATCH OK`, `PATCH SKIP` or `PATCH FAILED`.
-- Provides a `VanillaSafe` mode for troubleshooting.
+- Provides a `VanillaSafe` mode for troubleshooting/only compressing without any changes in the networking.

 ## Installation